faermanj/aws-daleks/README.md

-# Iterate and exterminate your AWS Account
+# Iterate and exterminate a AWS Account

-AWS Daleks will iterate through resources in your AWS Account in reverse dependency order and optionally exterminate them.
+AWS Daleks will iterate through resources in a AWS Account in reverse dependency order and optionally exterminate them.

+**Disclaimer**

+This project is not sponsored, affiliated, supported or at all related to neither Amazon nor BBC.

 **WARNING**

-**Just iterating through resources may incur in costs.**
+**Iterating through resources may incur in costs.**

 **Extermination is irreversible.**

 1- Install SBT:
 ```